audulus/docs/nodes.md

 **Typical Use** - Creating an interactive parameter that can be dialed in directly by tap/click and drag, assigned a MIDI CC, or modulated directly with a wire.

-The **Knob** node creates a knob on the front-panel of the patch node.
+The **Knob** node creates a knob on the front-panel of the Patch node.

+Knobs are by default 0-1.

+Best to keep knobs 0-1 and do math inside.

+This is to interface with m signals.

+However, if you want to edit them, tap/click, etc.